Places on our 2024 summer school are filling fast. Don’t miss out. Enrol now to avoid disappointment

 Composing the Essay.
 Download Article.
 1. Create an outline for the short essay.
 Before you begin writing the essay, use an outline to plan out what you want to say in each of your paragraphs.
 Number your paragraphs 1-3 and jot down a phrase or sentence that sums up the major point you want to make in that paragraph.

-7. PDF ANSWERING ESSAY QUESTIONS
+9. PDF PREPARING EFFECTIVE ESSAY QUESTIONS

 10. Exam Strategies: Short Answer & Essay Exams